GURU GRANTH SAHIB

 THE DECLARATION OF ETERNAL GURUSHIP

-According to Guru Gobind Singh Ji’s poet Sainapat, Bhai Nand Lal and Dhadi Nath Mal — all present at Nanded on the day before the Guru’s passing — the Sikhs asked him to whom he was entrusting the Khalsa.
+According to Guru Gobind Singh Ji’s poet Sainapat and close associates Bhai Nand Lal and Dhadi Nath Mal — all present at Nanded the day before the Guru’s passing — the Sikhs asked him to whom he was entrusting the Khalsa.
 The Guru replied that he existed in three forms: the invisible (nirgun), his word, and the visible (sargun).
-After his physical death his soul would be invisible; his second form would be the Granth; and his third form, the visible, would be the Khalsa.
+After his physical passing, his invisible form would live on; his second form would be the Granth; and his third, visible form would be the Khalsa.

 Jo Sikh Gur Darshan Kee Chah, Darshan Karo Granth Ji Aah